-1.3 Stakeholder-Led Priority Setting
+1.1.5 Stakeholder-Led Priority Setting

-Figure 1.2.
-The percentage of respondents from each stakeholder group selecting a given CropBooster option as 'important' or 'very important' is indicated in green, with darker green shading indicating a higher proportion of respondents expressing a preference for a given option. \Farm-level: farmers, farmer representatives, NGOs and policy makers working on agri-
+Figure 2.
+The percentage of respondents from each stakeholder group selecting a given CropBooster option as 'important' or 'very important' is indicated in green, with darker green shading indicating a higher proportion of respondents expressing a preference for a given option.
+Farm-level: farmers, farmer representatives, NGOs and policy makers working on agri-environmental issues; consumer-level: consumer experts and consumers (survey only); agribusiness: plant breeders, seed companies, supply chain experts, wider agribusiness stakeholders (survey only); plant scientists (survey only).

 Crop Booster-P adopted a Co-Designed approach: Desk-studies, rapid evidence reviews, and a dedicated stakeholder-led approach explored the social, environmental, and economic impacts that the different options to improve crop varieties may achieve.
-Experts from farm-level, through to crop breeding value-chain businesses, and citizens as consumers, were consulted to prioritize the traits to breed for when future-proofing new crops and the impacts of adopting different crop breeding methods (Figure 1.2).
+Experts from farm-level, through to crop breeding valuechain businesses, and citizens as consumers, were consulted to prioritize the traits to breed for when future-proofing new crops and the impacts of adopting different crop breeding methods (Figure 2).
 These findings were then fed into the plant trait selection process and Roadmap development.

-1.4 Research Priorities and Action Points
+1.1.6 Research Priorities and Action Points

-1.4.1 Yield
+1.1.7 Yield